Ustinov College, Durham: Graduate Common Room

+Ustinov Boat Club

+Ustinov Boat Club (UBC) is the rowing club for Ustinov College.

+The club was formed in 1974 as the "Graduate Society Boat Club" (GSBC) but in 2004, the boat club applied to British Rowing (then the Amateur Rowing Association) to officially change its name to Ustinov Boat Club (UBC).
+The name change was considered necessary in order to reflect the college name change from the Graduate Society to Ustinov College.
+GSBC officially became UBC on Tuesday the 9th of November 2004.

+UBC is located at Dunelm House, alongside Grey College Boat Club and Butler College Boat Club, on the River Wear between Kingsgate Bridge and Elvet Bridge.
+UBC colours are white with black edges.

+The club has had periods of low membership, and British Rowing membership has lapsed, and then the club has reformed.

 Academic community

 Ustinov College is home to an academic community which enables students from departments across the university to engage each other in interdisciplinary dialogue.
 Current projects in Ustinov's academic community are the Cafe des Arts, Cafe Politique, Cafe Scientifique, Ustinov Seminar, and the Ustinov Intercultural Forum (UIF).
 In addition to this, a college scholarship is awarded in support of the Race, Crime and Justice Research Group, which connects academics from across the north east of England.